tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * In this scenario, what is the client and what is the server?

-  **Answer**: The terminal is the client and Yahoo Finance provides the server.
+  **Answer**: The terminal is the client, and Yahoo Finance provides the server.

 * Was the request sent to Yahoo Finance via the terminal a successful execution of the client-server model based on packets sent and received?